 • At the appointed time, begin the process of seeking explanation and resolution of the issue that stimulated your anger.

-…When you sit down to discuss the issue, begin by saying, “I know that I could be misunderstanding this and that’s why I wanted to talk with you.
-Let me tell you what I am feeling and why.
+…When you sit down to discuss the issue, first of all say, “I know that I could be misunderstanding this and that’s why I wanted to talk with you.
+Let me tell you what I am feeling and also why I’m feeling that way.
 Then if you can clarify the situation, please do so because I need help in resolving this.”

 Such a beginning creates a non-threatening atmosphere in which to discuss the event that stimulated your anger.